 President Carter, 1980 State of the Union Address, 23JAN80.

 * President Reagan expanded President Carter’s security guarantee from repelling outside forces to also include internal regional stability when Reagan extended a security guarantee to Saudi Arabia due to concern over the Iran-Iraq war.
-The Reagan corollary to the Carter doctrine paved the way for President Bush to intervene when Iraq occupied Kuwait and threatened Saudi Arabia in 1990.
+The Reagan corollary to the Carter doctrine paved the way for President HW Bush to intervene when Iraq seized Kuwait and threatened Saudi Arabia in 1990.

 President Reagan, Remarks at the Welcoming Ceremony for King Fahd bin `Abd al-`Aziz Al Sa`ud of Saudi Arabia, 11FEB85.